oshaughn/research-projects-RIT/GETTING_STARTED.md

 __A single event__ :Try this, for GW170814 (an example of a triple event, but the coinc.xml/helper is currently only identifying it as an LV double: FIXME)
 ``
-./setup_bbh_event.sh G298172
+ligo_proxy_init albert.einstein # yes, for some reason you need to do this even on LDG machines ./setup_bbh_event.sh G298172
 ``